 It is often said that 70 percent of job skills are learned on the job.3 Test yourself by taking on projects that encompass some of your developmental blind spots, and then work to expand your knowledge base by studying and experimenting with various ways to complete that undertaking.
 Experiential learning of this type tends to stick, and the project you choose could bring added value to your role at your organization.
 As a bonus, consider forming or joining a cross-functional team for your project, exposing yourself to new colleagues and their unique challenges.4

 No matter your career stage, you could probably benefit from some mentoring or coaching from a peer or someone at a more advanced stage in their career than you.
 Join a professional organization and attend a conference.
 Doing so will provide you with the opportunity to make connections and build relationships with other HR professionals who may have something they can teach you.
 You might also consider shadowing a colleague to learn about job functions you don’t use frequently in your day-to-day life.

 Benefit from the experiences and insights of others by enrolling in an in-person or online course.
 Studying alongside other HR professionals is another great way to grow your network, while you work together to implement new training in your respective workplaces.
-Increase the value of your contributions at work by selecting a rigorous program like the Online Master of Jurisprudence in Labor and Employment Law (MJ-LEL) at Tulane University, which offers the flexibility you need to learn and grow while you work full time.
-Check out the curriculum to learn if Tulane’s Online MJ-LEL is right for you.
+Increase the value of your contributions at work by selecting a rigorous program like the online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) at Tulane University, which offers the flexibility you need to learn and grow while you work full time.
+Check out the curriculum to learn if Tulane’s online MJ-LEL is right for you.

 1. Retrieved on March 14, 2019, from hrmonline.com.au/section/hr-capability/career-development-5-ways-speed/